 Monaco: Types of Company

-A Foundation created in Monaco has the following key characteristics:
+A Monégasque foundation has the following characteristics:

-- Unlike a trust a Foundation must obtain the approval of the sovereign under Monaco law.
-Approval may take many months and is only granted if the Foundation has sufficient assets to achieve its purposes.
-This cumbersome requirement means that there are very few Foundations in Monaco;
+- Unlike a trust, a foundation must obtain the approval of the sovereign under Monaco law.
+Approval may take many months and is only granted if the foundation has sufficient assets to achieve its purposes.
+This cumbersome requirement means that there are very few foundations in Monaco